 In March 2019 In Harmony will celebrate 10 years in North Liverpool.
 Since 2009, the programme has benefited over 2,000 children and families in Everton and Anfield and over 300 professional musicians, artists, school teachers and staff.

 Every child learns an instrument and creates orchestral music throughout their time at primary school, and over 1500 children and young people aged 0-18 are learning music every week, free of charge.
 By the end of primary school, In Harmony young musicians have typically taken part in over 140 orchestra rehearsals and 25 performances, with most children playing their instrument at ABRSM Grade 2 standard or higher.

 Over 45% of children continue with In Harmony into secondary school, and 20have gone on to perform in Liverpool Philharmonic Youth Orchestra, Liverpool Philharmonic Youth Academy Orchestra, the National Youth Orchestra’s Inspire programme and Sistema Europe Youth Orchestra.

-In Harmony Liverpool includes repertoire from across music genres including classical, pop, traditional and new music.
+The children learn repertoire from across music genres including classical, pop, traditional and new music.
 Performance and musical excellence is at the heart of In Harmony.
-Children perform between 3-12 times each year in community settings in Liverpool and perform in premier venues including Liverpool Philharmonic Hall every year and London’s Royal Albert Hall and Southbank Centre.Creativity is encouraged through creative music making and composing new music from an early age.
+Since 2009, In Harmony has presented 300 performances by young people to a total audience of 42,000 in 38 venues, including local community venues, Liverpool Philharmonic Hall, London’s Royal Albert Hall, the Southbank Centre, and Sage Gateshead.Creativity is encouraged through creative music making and composing new music from an early age.

 Evaluation and Research